 How to Make Oat Flour

 I love making my own ingredients at home, such as cashew milk, pecan milk, and more.
 It’s affordable and saves on single-use plastics.

 The same is true for this recipe.
-Once you learn how to use oatmeal flour you’ll love having the easy, delicious, and nutritious treats you can make with it.
+Once you learn how to use oatmeal flour, you’ll love having the easy, delicious, and nutritious treats you can make with it.

 Besides, oats are nutritious!
 Whether you’re eating chocolate overnight oats or blueberry oat bars, oatmeal is a heart-healthy ingredient to include in your diet!

-Get creative in your kitchen and see the difference ground oats flour can make with your baking.
+Get creative in your kitchen and see the difference ground oat flour can make with your baking.
 With these tips, tricks, and oatmeal recipe ideas, you’ll be an oatmeal flour master in no time.

+How to Make Oat Flour